 What is accreditation?

 Accreditation allows an assessment by our peers (educators and researchers) who have the same aspirations to high standards as we have at Simon Fraser University.
-Currently, SFU has certain programs or faculties, such as Beedie School of Business, that have attained specific accreditation relating to their field.
+Currently, SFU has certain programs or faculties that have attained specific academic accreditation relating to their field.
+Academic Accreditation

-SFU has applied for formal accreditation with the Northwest Commission on Colleges and Universities (NWCCU), an independent, non-profit agency.
+SFU has been granted formal accreditation, effective September 1, 2015 by the Northwest Commission on Colleges and Universities (NWCCU), an independent, non-profit agency.

 What is the value for SFU?

-We will become the first Canadian post-secondary research university to become accredited.
+SFU is the first Canadian post-secondary research intensive university to be accredited.